 If determining the extent of anti-Semitism, racism or hate crimes is problematic, consider determining the strength of anti-Semitic and racist groups.
 Some of the most wild speculation has been made in this area.
 At a time when the ADL estimated nationwide KKK membership at roughly 12,000, a St. Louis TV station claimed a fantastic 50,000 members in Missouri alone.

-In this instance the ADL's estimate is much closer to the truth, although it probably didn't take into account multiple memberships.
+In this case the ADL's estimate is much closer to the truth, although it probably didn't take into account multiple memberships.
+Some Klansmen belong to several Klans, and a few carry cards from virtually all of them.